foxleigh81/letskillcapitalism.com/README.md

 - `title`: We've come to the first of two required tags, this is the tag that tells gatsby what the title of the page is.
 - `date`: The second required tag, this tells gatsby which date you wrote the article.
 It is to be added in the format YYYY-MM-DD.
 - `in_nav`: This is only required on category level pages and tells the site if a category should appear in the primary navigation.
 Defaults to false.
+- `bgPos`: How the hero background should be positioned in css.
+Defaults to `50% 50%`

 ## Images

 ### Hero image

 Each folder should have a file called `hero.ext`, the `.ext` part is up to you to a degree but can be one of `.jpg`, `.png`, `.svg` or `.gif`.
 If you do not include this image then the post will display a band of colour instead.

+The hero image will be loaded onto the page as a background image with a default position of 50% 50%, this will mean the image is centred to the box, as this may not always be suitable for every image, you can override this with frontmatter tags using the `bgPos` property.
+You can find out more information about CSSs `background-position`, [here](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position)

 ### Article images